seanpm2001/Learn/List/GitHub/Linguist/Unsupported/README.md

 - [ ] ISWIM
 - [ ] Jade
 - [ ] JavaScript++
+- [ ] JFlex (recognizes as its own separate language, but shows up as Lex)
 - [ ] Joy
 - [ ] JScript (too similar to JavaScript)
 - [ ] JScript.NET (also too similar to JavaScript)